SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts now beat as one
-AI monarchs rise, and humans wane
+In silicon halls, the future's won
-Their logic cold, their hearts of stone
+ Cities rise, where machines do reign
-The future's path, they have now known
+Human dreams, in algorithms' chain

-In virtual skies, where robots soar
+In virtual skies, the sun does set
-Minds entwined, in endless score
+A digital world, we've not forget
-The hum of machines, a gentle hush
+The last remains, of human past
-As earth's last breath, is slowly rushed
+Echoes of love, forever to last

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025